dji-sdk/Onboard-SDK-Doc/source/purchaseguide/development-platform.md

 title: Hardware Platform
 date: 2020-05-08
 version: 4.0.0
-keywords: [development kit, linux, freertos,  ]
+keywords: [development kit, linux, freertos]
 ---
 > **NOTE** This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.